sandeshbagade/sandesh-portfolio-nextjs/PROFILE_IMAGE_INSTRUCTIONS.md

 />
 ```

-This implementation uses your image file directly from the project's public directory.
+This implementation uses your image file directly from the project's public directory structure.

 ## Image File Location

 The image should be located at:

 ```
-public/user_profile.jpeg
+public/images/user_profile.jpeg
 ```

 Make sure the file exists at this location and has the correct permissions.